 The Virtual University for Small States of the Commonwealth (VUSSC) is a network initiated by and built on the support of Ministers of Education of developing small states of the Commonwealth.
 It is committed to the collaborative development of open content resources for education, training and capacity building, and the use of information and communications technologies (ICTs) to broaden access to education.

 COL is co-ordinating the development of VUSSC on behalf of Commonwealth Ministers of Education.
-Thirty-two countries are actively engaged in making VUSSC a reality.
+Thirty-one countries are actively engaged in making VUSSC a reality.
 VUSSC countries have chosen to focus on creating skills-related post-secondary courses in areas such as tourism, entrepreneurship, professional development, disaster management and a range of technical and vocational subjects.
 These non-proprietary, electronically-held course materials – developed by small states, for small states – can readily be adapted to the specific context of each country.
 Small states thus become active contributors to global development and leaders in educational reform through the innovative use ICTs.

 Collaborative Materials Development

 COL is building capacity in online materials development among educators in small states of the Commonwealth by hosting intensive training workshops or "boot camps".
 Educators from small states learn computer literacy skills and how to collaboratively develop learning materials.
 Upon return to their home countries, workshop participants continue to collaborate on course materials and share their skills with colleagues.
 The sixth VUSSC training workshop, scheduled for late 2009 in Samoa, will focus on creating learning materials related to the maritime industry.